r-lib/pkgbuild/README.md

   `inst/doc` when building a source package.
 Set it to `TRUE` to force a cleanup.
 See the `clean_doc` argument of `build()` as well.

+* `Config/build/copy-method` can be used to avoid copying large directories in `R CMD build`.
+It works by copying (or linking) the files of the package to a temporary directory, leaving out the (possibly large) files that are not part of the package.
+Possible values:

+  - `none`: pkgbuild does not copy the package tree.
+This is the default.
+  - `copy`: the package files are copied to a temporary directory before ` R CMD build`.
+  - `link`: the package files are symbolic linked to a temporary directory before `R CMD build`.
+Windows does not have symbolic links, so on Windows this is equivalent to `copy`.

+  You can also use the `pkg.build_copy_method` option or the `PKG_BUILD_COPY_METHOD` environment variable to set the copy method.
+  The option is consulted first, then the `DESCRIPTION` entry, then the environment variable.

 ### Options

+* `pkg.build_copy_method`: use this option to avoid copying large directories when building a package.
+See possible values above, at the `Config/build/copy-method` `DESCRIPTION` entry.

 * `pkg.build_stop_for_warnings`: if it is set to `TRUE`, then pkgbuild will stop for `R CMD build` errors.
 It takes precedence over the